SalishSeaCast/tools/docs/netcdf4/index.rst

 All variables should be created with the :kbd:`zlib=True` argument to enable data compression within the netCDF4 file.

 When appropriate,
-the :kbd:`least_significant_digit` argument should be used improve compression and storage efficiency by quantizing the variable data to the specified precision.
+the :kbd:`least_significant_digit` argument should be used to improve compression and storage efficiency by quantizing the variable data to the specified precision.
 In the example above the :kbd:`depths` data will be quantized such that a precision of 0.1 is retained.

 :kbd:`fill_value`